 Notes

 - Freezer jam is not shelf stable and needs to be stored in the refrigerator or freezer at all times.
-Jam will keep in the refrigerator for 3-4 weeks in a tightly sealed jar, or in the freezer for up to a year.
+Jam will keep in the refrigerator for 3-4 weeks or in the freezer for up to a year.

 - Sugar can be substituted with a sweetener alternative, but please consult your sweetener package for proper ratios (some are more concentrated than others).